TDlemon333/TDlemon333/README.md

 - 👀 I’m interested in the read
 - 🌱 I’m currently learning english
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 How to reach me ，Contact me via my email.
-- 😄 Pronouns: ...
+- 😄 Pronouns:
 - ⚡ Fun fact: ...

 <!---